Gatchmon/Biopython-Genomics-Analysis/README.md

 - seq_gc_to_plot (Plot sequence length and %GC of genbank files input)
 - materials folder, consisting of collection of genbank files from NCBI mainly Alphacoronavirus complete genome from various hosts.
 - sequence.gb (transmissible gastroenteritis complete genome genbank file)

+This repository derived from final project of genomics courses back in 2019